aviniciux/NBitKey/README.md

 javac NBits path-to-your-image.jpg 0
 ```

-To run the decrypt stage of the 8-bit version:
+To run the decrypt stage of the N-bit version:
 ```
 javac NBits path-to-you-image.jpg 1
 ```